IMPACT ARMOR TESTING

 *Test data based on results from Aerostich impact testing, series number 211108-RH, performed Nov.
 2008.
 Measures indicate materials resilience to impact as a reading of kilonewtons (kN).
 A kilonewton is an SI (International System of Units) measurement equal to 1000 Newtons; A Newton is defined as the force required to accelerate a mass of 1 kilogram at the rate of 1 meter per second.
 1 kN = 224 lbs.
-Testing sensors measure the amount of force transferred through the pad at impact.
+Testing sensors measure the amount of force transferred through the armor at impact.
 Lower kN readings indicate greater overall energy absorption and better impact dampening ability.
 The average (mean) of multiple impacts: TF2=28.71kN, TF3=25.83kN, TF4=19.83kN, TF5=19.11kN

-Additional adhesive backed sections of hook & loop are provided to allow you to install hip or back pads into any garment.
+Additional adhesive backed sections of hook & loop are provided to allow you to install hip or back impact armor into any garment.
 Our experience has been that the adhesive will stay attached to lining fabrics for several years, but it also makes it simple to hand sew the hook & loop into place without opening the lining.

 LEGAL NOTICE: These garments are not considered to be personal protective equipment as defined in, or within the scope of, the personal protection equipment (EC Directive) regulations 1992 (S.I.1992/3139).
 No liability will be accepted arising out of these garments' non-compliance with such regulations.